 Grand prizes payable is recorded at the net present value of the U.S. Treasury securities purchased for each jackpot winner.
-Grand prizes payable was accreted by approximately \$13,023,000 and \$13,807,000
+Grand prizes payable was accreted by approximately \$12,069,000 and \$13,023,000 for the years ended June 30, 2012 and 2011, respectively.
+Grand prizes payable are not presented as current liabilities, as they are not part of the GLC's current operations.

-Future payments of grand prizes payable at June 30, 2011, are scheduled as follows:
+Future payments of grand prizes payable at June 30, 2012, are scheduled as follows: